-The new source interfaces FLIP-27 generalize across batch and streaming, making every connector usable as a batch and streaming data source.
+The new source interfaces generalize across batch and streaming, making every connector usable as a batch and streaming data source (FLIP-27).

-The introduction of upsert- or changelog- sources FLINK-8545 will support more powerful streaming inputs to the Table API.
+The introduction of upsert- or changelog- sources will support more powerful streaming inputs to the Table API (FLINK-8545).

-On the runtime level, the streaming operators are extended to also support the data consumption patterns required for some batch operations (discussion thread).
-This is also groundwork for features like efficient side inputs.
+On the runtime level, the streaming operators were extended in Flink 1.9 to also support the data consumption patterns required for some batch operations — which is groundwork for upcoming features like efficient side inputs.

 The community’s goal is to make Flink’s performance on bounded streams (batch use cases) competitive with that of dedicated batch processors.
 While Flink has been shown to handle some batch processing use cases faster than widely-used batch processors, there are some ongoing efforts to make sure this the case for broader use cases:

 Faster and more complete SQL/Table API: The community is merging the Blink query processor which improves on the current query processor by adding a much richer set of runtime operators, optimizer rules, and code generation.
-The new query processor will have full TPC-DS support and up to 10x performance improvement over the current query processor (FLINK-11439).
+The Blink-based query processor has full TPC-H support (with TPC-DS planned for the next release) and up to 10x performance improvement over the pre-1.9 Flink query processor (FLINK-11439).